Fantasy Football Rankings 2024: Dynasty rookie superflex top 60

 Odunze deserves the third spot in dynasty drafts despite having a lot of target competition.

-• PFF's draft guide calls Odunze a super-sized Chris Olave, and he is the best contested-catch receiver in the class.
+• Our draft guide calls him a super-sized Chris Olave, and he is the best contested-catch receiver in the class.

-• Over the last two seasons, no wide receiver in college football put up more deep targets or deep receiving yards.
+• Over the last two seasons, no wide receiver in college football had more deep targets or deep receiving yards.

-• His 1,639 receiving yards ranked first among Power Five wide receivers last season.
-His 88.8 PFF receiving grade lined up out wide was the highest among all Power Five receivers.
+• His 1,639 receiving yards were the most by a Power Five wide receiver last season.
+His 88.8 PFF receiving grade when lined up out wide was the highest among all Power 5 receivers.

-• Odunze’s dynasty value took somewhat of a hit when he landed in a receiving corps that already has D.J.
+• Odunze’s dynasty value took somewhat of a hit landing in Chicago who has D.J.
 Moore and Keenan Allen, making the Bears receiving rooms one of the best in the league.

-• Allen just turned 32 years old last week and won’t be a long-term obstacle to Odunze’s fantasy success, but Moore is only 27 and will ideally remain in Chicago for the next few seasons.
+• Allen just turned 32 years old last week and won’t be a long-term obstacle to Odunze’s fantasy success, but Moore is only 27 years old, and ideally would remain in Chicago for the next few seasons.

 • While other wide receivers will be better options in redraft, Odunze’s talent and long-term potential keep him as the third-best option.

-Brooks is the clear top running back who should be picked in dynasty leagues.
+Brooks is the clear top running back who should get picked in dynasty leagues.

-• Brooks was the top running back on our big board and on the consensus big boards, and he was the only running back selected in the first two rounds.
+• He was the top running back on our big board, on consensus big boards, and was the only running back selected in the first two rounds.

-• Ten running backs were selected within the first four rounds, but landing spots included the Miami Dolphins, San Francisco 49ers, Arizona Cardinals, New York Jets and Los Angeles Rams — five teams that already had running backs who ranked top-10 in PFF grade last season.
+• Ten running backs were selected in the first four rounds, but some of the landing spots were the Miami Dolphins, San Francisco 49ers, Arizona Cardinals, New York Jets and Los Angeles Rams.
+All five teams had running backs who ranked in the top 10 of PFF offensive grade last season.

-• In free agency, the Philadelphia Eagles and Green Bay Packers added big-name running backs who ranked top-three in PFF grade at one point.
+• The Philadelphia Eagles and Green Bay Packers added big-name running backs in free agency who were at one point top-three running backs by PFF grade.

-• This leaves Brooks, Ray Davis (Buffalo Bills) and Bucky Irving (Tampa Bay Buccaneers) as the only running backs drafted with anywhere close to a good landing spot.
+• This leaves Brooks, Ray Davis to the Buffalo Bills and Bucky Irving to the Tampa Bay Buccaneers as the only running backs drafted with anywhere close to a good landing spot.
 The other two backs weren’t picked until the middle of the fourth round, and the Bills and Buccaneers have established starters.

 • Brooks is the most likely running back of the group to have a big contribution in his rookie season.